ministryofjustice/hmpps-probation-integration-e2e-tests/README.md

 See [Fix problems automatically on save](https://www.jetbrains.com/help/idea/eslint.html#ws_eslint_configure_run_eslint_on_save)

 A GitHub Action will fix any missed formatting issues for you when creating a pull request.

+## Cucumber

+A means to run feature files has been implemented and can run using -

+`NODE_OPTIONS="--loader ts-node/esm" npx cucumber-js`

+Run a project specific feature set using -

+`NODE_OPTIONS="--loader ts-node/esm" npx cucumber-js -- features/prepare-case-for-sentence/*.feature`

+The implementation is ra first pass and you may find you need to improve some aspects.
+At the time of writing CucumberJS needs ESM loading for TS which has some drawbacks, and there may be a better way.
+Making it load a step file specific to a feature file has proved troublesome, something which cypress-cucumber-js author resolved by writing a custom file loader.

 ## Test Data